choosing the right generator: commercial vs industrial

 Typical uses

-Commercial generators are small, easily movable units.
-They mainly provide temporary or emergency electricity for small to medium sized businesses.
+Commercial generators are small, easily movable units that provide temporary or emergency electricity for small to medium-sized businesses.

-These commercial generators are vital during power failures in venues such as restaurants, shops, offices and small apartment complexes.
-They maintain crucial functions like lighting, cooling, and essential operations, ensuring they run smoothly without disruption.
+These commercial generators are vital during power failures in venues such as restaurants, shops, offices and small apartment complexes, maintaining crucial functions like lighting, cooling, and essential operations.

 Power capacity

-These commercial generators typically produce 20 kW to 150 kW of power.
-This range is sufficient to support basic operations and maintain functionality of basic systems in small to medium-sized facilities.
+Commercial generators typically produce 20 kW to 150 kW, sufficient for basic operations in small to medium-sized facilities.

 They are well suited for environments with moderate power demands, where the primary need is to temporarily support essential power loads during power outages.